Rich Bride Poor Bride

-Rich Bride Poor Bride is a television series shown on Slice and the WE: Women's Entertainment network.
+Rich Bride Poor Bride is a television series shown on Slice and the WE network.
 It follows the planning stages of a wedding.
 Each episode begins with a suggested budget and then follows the bride and groom as they struggle to plan their wedding.
-At the end of the episode the budget is revealed, and as they couple tally up the cost, the viewers learn whether they were under or over budget.
+At the end of the episode the budget is revealed, and as the couple tally up the cost, the viewers learn whether they were under or over budget.